We use a combination of different methods

 • Leading experts

-• Land of EU and NATO
+• Internships in the Land of EU and NATO

 Students will be able to participate in events organized by leading Latvian think tanks, government and international organizations on political, military, economic, political and cultural issues related to the current situation in the region.
-There is a possibility for qualified students to get an internship at the Latvian Institute of International Affairs.
+There is a possibility for qualified students to get an internship at the local think tanks, international organisations and political bodies, or different non-government organisations.

 • Center of Russian intellectual immigration